fedcuit/fedcuit.github.com/source/_posts/2014-01-19-testing-with-angular-directives.markdown

     </ul>
 </div>
 ```
-Now comes the final one, we have a reference to the valdition method in isolated scope, we want to verify this reference has been called, and with the right arguments.
+Now comes the final one, we have a reference to the validation method in isolated scope, we want to verify this reference has been called, and with the right arguments.
 ```javascript
 describe('directives', function () {
     beforeEach(module('myApp.directives'));